sghpjuikit/player/README.md

 - ### extensibility & modularity

   Almost all functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or even popup windows.
 New widgets can be added for anything.
 Some of the existing widgets are:
-  FileInfo - shows cover and tag information about the song Tagger - for tagging
+  FileInfo - shows cover and information about the song Tagger - for tagging
-  Library - actually broken down to 2 widgets to further separate the functionality ImageViewer - for images associated with the songs, supports subfolders when discovering the images Explorer - simple file system browser.
+  Library - actually broken down to 2 widgets to further separate the functionality ImageViewer - shows images associated with the songs, supports subfolders when discovering the images Explorer - simple file system browser.
 Currently slow for big folders.
   Settings - rich configurations, including custom shortcuts

-  There is plan for visualisations, cover downloading and some more cools ideas like song graphs.
+  There is plan for visualisations, cover downloading and some more cool ideas like song graphs.

 - ### gui